See updated post at UK Government spending

 - Education spending increased by 244% (£41,045) Note: this may have been offset by decrease in local government spending on education.

-- Interesting to note that defense spending has remained almost the same in real terms
+- Interesting to note that defence spending has remained almost the same in real terms

 - Interesting to note that the Scottish budget increases despite the independence of Scottish Parliament.
 No surprise the Scots can afford to get rid of tuition fees.